Echelon-Guild/Echelon-Bot/README.md

 Make sure those environment variables are filled out appropriately or the bot cannot run.

+There is a provided PowerShell script for populating the StoredEmojis table appropriately.
+You will need to run it against your Azure storage account for signups to work properly.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first